-There is a mysterious, magical world of mushrooms that not many people know about.
+There is a magical world of mushrooms that not many people know about.
 The more we explore the many wonders of these amazing life forms, the more we discover their incredible healing properties, their incredible ability to talk to each other and other plant life, as well to produce Vitamin D!
 Let's dive into this fascinating world and discover why mushrooms are so important.

 Healing Properties of Mushrooms